oaimli/oaimli.github.io/index.md

 ### Research Interests

-My research interest falls in developing machine learning models mainly with deep neural networks for natural language processing (a sub-field of artificial intelligence) with the aim of helping machines understand and generate natural language like human beings.
+My research interest falls in developing machine learning models mainly with deep neural networks for natural language processing (NLP) with the aim of helping machines understand and generate natural language like human beings.
 In these years of pursuing the PhD degree, my research has been focused on natural language generation (NLG) with multi-text consumption, where we aim to develop deep learning models to automatically generate high-quality summaries of multiple source documents.

 - Neural abstractive text summarization
 - Multi-document modeling and summarization